syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Foreground color of the up down button's.
+            Foreground color of the up and down buttons.
             <br/>
             <br/>
         </td>